roytang/blog/content/quotes/tic.md

 ### 760

-<hunter> at the end of all things
+&lt;hunter&gt; at the end of all things

-<hunter> when there's no one left but me and my books
+&lt;hunter&gt; when there's no one left but me and my books

-<hunter> there, i shall read them
+&lt;hunter&gt; there, i shall read them

 ---